magnusvk/counter_culture/README.md

 end
 ```

-You can specify a scope instead of a where condition string for `column_names`:
+You can specify a scope instead of a where condition string for `column_names`.
+It is recommended
+to provide a Proc that returns a hash instead of directly providing a hash as the scope
+will hit your database to load the schema cache while your model is being loaded:

 ```ruby
 class Product < ActiveRecord::Base